 If you’re planning to visit these museums on the same day, we suggest picking a day besides Monday, since the Oshkosh Public Museum is closed on Mondays.
 Algoma Blvd. is a one-way street, with the Oshkosh Public Museum on the left, and the Paine Art Center on the right.
 It might make sense for you to visit the Public Museum first and then visit the Paine so you’re not backtracking.
 If you want to visit the museums during the holiday season, there will be two Christmas-related exhibits: “White Christmas: The Exhibition” will be at the Oshkosh Public Museum, and the Paine’s annual “Nutcracker in the Castle” exhibit.

-If you visit both museums, be sure to Tag Visit Oshkosh in all of your Oshkosh adventures on Facebook and Instagram.
+If you visit both museums, be sure to Tag Discover Oshkosh on Facebook and Instagram for a chance to be featured!

 Stay the night in Oshkosh—click here for overnight options!